kevinlimantoro123/tp/docs/DeveloperGuide.md

     * 2d1.
 CraftConnect shows an error message and tells the user the schema it uses to store contacts' data.

       Use case resumes at step 1.
 <br><br><br>

+**Use case: Undo the most recent change to the contact list**

+**MSS**

+1. User requests to undo the most recent change to the contact list
+2. CraftConnect restores the state of the contact list to before the most recent change

+    Use case ends.

+**Extensions**

+* 1a.
+There are no changes to undo

+  * 1a1.
+CraftConnect shows an error message and informs the user that there are no changes to undo.

+    Use case ends.
+<br><br><br>

+**Use case: Restore the most recent undone change to the contact list**

+**MSS**

+1. User requests to restore the most recent undone change to the contact list
+2. CraftConnect restores the state of the contact list to after the undone change

+    Use case ends.

+**Extensions**

+* 1a.
+There are no changes to restore

+  * 1a1.
+CraftConnect shows an error message and informs the user that there are no changes to restore.

+    Use case ends.
+<br><br><br>

 *{More to be added}*